ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 1. The task has ended.

-1. The DAP batch mode, VDAF, DP mechanism is not implemented.
+1. The DAP batch mode or VDAF is not implemented.

 1. One of the extensions is not recognized.